kubesphere-retired/docs.kubesphere.io/content/en/installation/kubesphere-on-qingcloud-instance.md

 ### Kubernetes Cluster Configuration (Optional)

-Kubekey provides some fields and parameters to allow cluster administrator to custom Kubernetes installation, including Kubernetes version, network plugins, image registry, etc. There are some default values provided in `config-example.yaml`.
+Kubekey provides some fields and parameters to allow the cluster administrator to customize Kubernetes installation, including Kubernetes version, network plugins and image registry.
+There are some default values provided in `config-example.yaml`.
 Optionally, you can modify the Kubernetes related configuration in `config-example.yaml` according to your needs.
 See [config-example.md](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md) for detailed explanation.

 ### Persistent Storage Plugin Configuration

-As we mentioned in the prerequisites, Considering the data persistence in a production environment, you need to prepare the persist storage and configure the storage plugin (e.g. CSI) in `config-sample.yaml` to point which storage service you want.
+As we mentioned in the prerequisites, considering data persistence in a production environment, you need to prepare persistent storage and configure the storage plugin (e.g. CSI) in `config-sample.yaml` to define which storage service you want.

-> For testing or development, you can skip this section, KubeKey will use the integrated OpenEBS to provision LocalPV as the storage service directly.
+> For testing or development, you can skip this part.
+KubeKey will use the integrated OpenEBS to provision LocalPV as the storage service directly.

-**Available Storage Plugins Plugins & Clients**
+**Available Storage Plugins & Clients**

 - Ceph RBD & CephFS
 - GlusterFS
 - NFS
 - QingCloud CSI
 - QingStor CSI
-- More plugins are WIP, will be added soon
+- More plugins are WIP, which will be added soon

 For each storage plugin configuration, you can refer to [config-example.md](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md) to get detailed explanation.
-Make sure you have configured the storage plugin before you get started, KubeKey will create a StorageClass and persistent volumes for related workloads during the installation.
+Make sure you have configured the storage plugin before you get started.
+KubeKey will create a StorageClass and persistent volumes for related workloads during the installation.

 ### Enable Pluggable Components (Optional)

 KubeSphere has decoupled some core feature components since v2.1.0.
 These components are designed to be pluggable which means you can enable them either before or after installation.
 By default, KubeSphere will be started with a minimal installation if you do not enable them.

 You can enable any of them according to your demands.
 It is highly recommended that you install these pluggable components to discover the full-stack features and capabilities provided by KubeSphere.
 Please ensure your machines have sufficient CPU and memory before enabling them.
-See [Enable Pluggable Components](https://github.com/kubesphere/ks-installer#enable-pluggable-components) for the details.
+See [Enable Pluggable Components](https://github.com/kubesphere/ks-installer#enable-pluggable-components) for details.

 ### Start to Bootstrap a Cluster

-After you have completed the configuration, you can execute the following command to start the installation:
+After you complete the configuration, you can execute the following command to start the installation:

 ```
 ./kk create cluster -f config-sample.yaml